Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (?)

  3 * 3 - Nested reactions could be automatically defined at the same reaction site as parent reactions?
 This seems to be required for the automatic unblocking transformation.

+ 2 * 3 - Error handling should be flexible enough to implement retry at most N times with backoff and other error recovery logic.

+ 3 * 2 - Should we be able to enable and disable reactions at run time?
+Should we be able to deactivate entire reaction sites?

+ 2 * 2 - Unit tests need examples; how would I diagnose a deadlock due to off-by-one error in the counter code?
+How would I use scalacheck to unit-test a reaction?
+(Emit input molecules with generated values, require output molecule with a value that satisfies a law?)

+ 3 * 5 - implement ING Baker in Chymyst

+ 3 * 5 - implement Benson Ma's example of graph-driven reaction construction.
+What is a good DSL for describing a DAG or a general graph?
+Should we use graphs instead of inline chemistry to program Chymyst?

+ 5 * 5 - describe chemistry with DOT graph visualizations https://en.wikipedia.org/wiki/DOT_(graph_description_language)

+ 3 * 4 - formulate the "Async monad" and automatically convert "async" monadic code to Chymyst, with automatic parallelization of applicative subgraphs

 ## Will not do for now